-Abstract.
-I-X is a research programme with a number of different aspects intended to create a well-founded approach to allow humans and computer systems to cooperate in the creation or modification of some product such as a design, physical entity or plan - i.e. it supports cooperative synthesis tasks.
-The I-X approach involves the use of shared models for task-directed cooperation between human and computer agents who are jointly exploring (via some, perhaps dynamically determined, process) a range of alternative options for the synthesis of an artifact such as a design or a plan (termed a product).
-The (Issues - Nodes - Constraints - Annotations) ontology is used to represent a specific artifact as a set of constraints on the space of all possible artifacts in an application domain.
-It can be used to describe the requirements or specification to be achieved and the emerging description of the artifact itself.
-It can also describe the (perhaps dynamically generated) processes involved.
-I-X and | have been applied to Coalition Task Support.
+I-X is a research programme intended to create a well-founded approach to allow humans and computer systems to cooperate in the creation or modification of some product such as a design, physical entity or plan - i.e. it supports mixed-initiative synthesis tasks.
+The I-X mixed-initiative approach involves the use of shared models for task-orientated communication between human and computer agents who are jointly exploring (via some process) a range of alternative options for the synthesis of an artifact such as a design, configuration or plan (termed a process product).

+The (Issues - Nodes - Constraints - Annotations) ontology is used as a shared model between the human and system agents.
+It represents a specific artifact as a set of constraints on the space of all possible artifacts in an application domain.
+It can be used to describe the initial requirements or objectives to be met and the emerging solutions.
+It can also describe the (perhaps dynamically generated) process(es) or plans involved in mixed-initiative collaboration.